sPOTLIGHT iNGREDIENT: aLMOND

 The Almond Tree: Nature's Bounty Unveiled

-The almond tree, thriving in a moderate Mediterranean climate with cool winter weather, originally hails from Iran and surrounding regions.
-Although rare in its wild setting today, it has a remarkable history, being one of the earliest domesticated fruit trees.
-Archeological evidence traces domesticated almonds back to the Early Bronze Age, spanning the Middle East and the Mediterranean.
+The almond tree thrives in a moderate Mediterranean climate with cool winter weather, originally hailing from Iran and surrounding regions.
+Although rare in its wild setting today, it has a remarkable history as one of the earliest domesticated fruit trees, with archaeological evidence tracing back to the Early Bronze Age across the Middle East and the Mediterranean.

 California's Almond Dominance: A Concern for Sustainability

-California takes the lead, producing over half of the world's almond supply.
-However, concerns arise regarding the sustainability of almond production in the face of climate change.
-The high acreage, water demand, and pesticide use make California's almond cultivation potentially unsustainable, especially amidst persistent droughts and rising temperatures.
+California leads in producing over half of the world's almond supply.
+However, the sustainability of this production faces scrutiny due to the high acreage, water demand, and pesticide use, especially amidst persistent droughts and rising temperatures.

 The Almond Tree's Characteristics: Nature's Beauty Revealed

-Standing at a height of 4–12.2 meters, the deciduous almond tree boasts a trunk up to 30 centimeters in diameter.
-With green twigs turning purplish and then gray, and leaves featuring a serrated margin, the tree blooms with white to pale pink flowers before spring leaves appear.
-Almonds begin bearing economic fruit in their third year, reaching full bearing in five to six years.
+Standing at a height of 4–12.2 meters, the deciduous almond tree blooms with white to pale pink flowers before the spring leaves appear, bearing economic fruit in three years.

 The Almond Fruit: More than Meets the Eye